cagdass/ultimate-cs476-hw-cheatsheet/README.md

 ##### Don't forget to drop a star on this repository.

+## Previous years questions

+### Spring 2019 - If the halting problem were decidable, which major theorem in mathematics would be impacted, and how?

 ## Charles Babbage

 * 26 December 1791 – 18 October 1871